 - Why does

-expression?- Because evaluating derivations at the repl actually instantiates the derivations and puts them in your store.
+nix replkeep printing errors about unfree packages when I just ask it to evaluate the top-levelpkgsexpression?- Because evaluating derivations at the repl actually instantiates the derivations and puts them in your store.

 - Does Nix not explicitly distinguish between runtime and build-time dependencies?